 Table Of Contents: What is Robocopy?
 Robocopy vs. Rsync Robocopy Moves Files Robocopy Features Problems and Solutions of Robocopy Robocopy Operating Systems Limitations Robocopy Speed Robocopy Moves Files Robocopy File Size Limit Robocopy and SSH Robocopy and Throttle Bandwidth/Limit Bandwidth Robocopy Bugs Resilio Connect vs. Robocopy What is Robocopy?
 Robocopy (Robust File Copy) is an […]

 Introduce P2P speed and flexibility into your file backup and synchronization jobs What is GoodSync?
 GoodSync is a well-known backup and folder synchronization tool that is built on a standard client-server architecture.
 It does a solid job of transferring data and synchronizing files between two computers.
 GoodSync, and programs similar to GoodSync, handles two major […]

 Key in reliably delivering software builds and artifacts is a solution that automatically overcomes all possible errors without human intervention.
 Most systems are prone to failure.
 You should be certain that your synchronization set-up for CI/CD is designed for high reliability.

-How to implement a scalable real-time synchronization solution for any file, folder or app size, over any network infrastructure, if you can’t – or won’t – use the cloud.
+How to implement a scalable real-time synchronization solution for any file, folder or app size, over any network infrastructure, if you can’t or won’t use the cloud.
 Introduction As the world becomes more distributed, the workflow between teams is increasingly complex.
-A common scenario is of several teams working from different locations, that […]
+A common scenario is of several teams working from different locations, that all need […]

 In this blog post, we will look into client-server architecture, compare it to peer-to-peer, and find out exactly when client-server is better than P2P.
 For those of you who aren’t willing to spend few minutes reading through the article, I’ll give an immediate answer – peer-to-peer is always better than client-server.
 The client-server architecture is […]